Distribution Textbook (Work in Progress)

 Performing the Method of Moments

 The idea behind the Method of Moments is to estimate the parameters of a probability distribution by matching the first few sample moments with their corresponding population moments.
 Suppose a distribution is characterized by a set of parameters \(\theta_1,\theta_2,\dots,\theta_k\).
-To estimate these parameters:
+The equations that relate sample moments to the theoretical moments are called moment conditions.
+For a distribution parameterized by \(\theta\), let \(g(X,\theta)\) represent a moment condition.
+The MoM estimates \(\hat{\theta}\) by solving the moment conditions: $$\mathbb{E}[g(X,\theta)]=0$$ To estimate these parameters:

 1. Compute the first k sample moments \(m'_1,m'_2,\dots,m'_k\)

-2. Equate the sample moments to the corresponding population moments expressed as functions of \(\theta_1,\theta_2,\dots,\theta_k\)
+2. Equate the sample moments to the corresponding population moments expressed as functions of \(\theta_1,\theta_2,\dots,\theta_k\).

 3. Solve the resulting system of equations to find estimates of the parameters.